pritamghanghas/Semester-Project/README.md

 NOTE: THIS CODE CANNOT RUN SINCE THE SIMULATION FRAMEWORK IS PROPRIETARY SOFTWARE OF AEROTAIN.
 This code was released in agreement with Aerotain.

+You can read the final report in the file report.pdf

 # Simulation Framework For Skye
 This repository contains everything you need to simulate the airship Skye in [Gazebo](http://gazebosim.org/) and interact with it by using the Robotic Operating System [ROS](http://www.ros.org/).
 The recommended OS is Ubuntu 14.04.